MarkB19988/Glossary-of-Development-Terms/README.md

 ##### 5. Feasibility Report

-A feasibility report is designed to present the individual challanges in a project and talk about any potential solutions to these challanges.
+A feasibility report is designed to present the individual challanges in a project and talk about any potential solutions to these challenges.
 When potential solutions are presented, they are expanded upon in depth to explain exactly how this would solve the problem.
 Once a solution is agreed upon, it is sent to the project manager for authorization.

 ##### 6. How Can Technical Solutions Be Compared